timohe/aoe3-elo-overlay/README.md

 The app is completely separate of the game and uses text recognition.
 It will not affect or change any game files.

 ## Installation
-*
 * This is a portable exe, so no installation is needed.

 ## Limitations
-* Only works for quickmatch while you are in the waiting queue
+* Cannot recognize special characters
+* Only tested with 1440p resolution
 * Supported are only 16:9 screen ratios.
 * The app needs to be opened manually while on the loading screen and closed after.